AzethMeron/hwdg/README.md

 This is because I'm using hashtables, not only to store nodes in the graph, but also to store edges for each node.
 Note that for 20k nodes and density 0.1, it still means there are 2000 edges per node, totaling to 4 M edges.

-Within documentation, all time complexity represents average case.
+Within documentation, **all time complexity represents average case**